Christmas Cactus Dropping Segments

 Symptoms

-- whole flat segments detaching and falling
+- whole flat segments detaching cleanly and falling from the plant

-- otherwise green, healthy-looking segments falling
+- otherwise green, plump, healthy-looking segments falling with no obvious damage or discoloration

 Causes